 New Pair of Shoes

-Often you can get develop plantar fasciitis by using new shoes.
-If your new shoes don’t provide enough comfort and good support, plus too much flexibility of new shoes can put you at high risk of a damaged plantar fascia ligament.
-The new shoe should be immediately comfortable after first wearing to avoid this problem.
+Often you can develop plantar fasciitis by using new shoes.
+If your new shoes don’t provide enough comfort and good support, plus too much flexibility new shoes can put you at high risk of a damaged plantar fascia ligament.
+The new shoe should be immediately comfortable after first wearing it to avoid this problem.

 An old that’s insole and the bottom tread has worn out can lead to plantar fasciitis.
 So the moment you feel your shoes have lost their overall comfort level then change it promptly.